zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 “The frame is bent” (bent), Yuki says.
 Something th at is “bent” is something that is not straight the way it should be.
 The “frame” of a car is the basic structure of

 the car.
 If you can think of the car without any of  the doors or engine or other parts that make the car run, that would be the “fra me” of the car, sort of like your skeleton in your body consists of the bones in your  body, and then you have everything around and on top of your bones.
-Well, t he frame of the car is like the skeleton of the car.
+Well, the frame of the car is like the skeleton of the car.

 “Was this car in an accident?”
 Yuki asks.
 “I’m worr ied about its structural integrity.”
 The “structure” (structure) of somethin g is similar to the frame or skeleton of an object.
 It gives it its basic shape.
 “Structural integrity” (integrity) refers to how strong that structure is, how well th at structure will survive, say, other damage.
 The “structural integrity” of a bridg e refers to how strong the bridge is – whether the bridge is going to stay up or not.
 Yuki is talking about the structural integrity of the car.